|

 - M&NW – Mancelona & Northwest [ back to RAILROAD COMPANIES ]

-- The M&NW tracks went about two miles to the west of Mancelona from the iron
+- The tracks went around eight miles to the NW of Mancelona (with a few branches

 - MC – Michigan Central [ back to RAILROAD COMPANIES ]